Aberdeen, Maryland shooting

-On September 20, 2018, four people were shot and killed outside a Rite Aid distribution center in Aberdeen, Maryland, United States.
+On September 20, 2018, four people were shot and killed at a Rite Aid distribution center in Aberdeen, Maryland, United States.
 The shooting occurred 30 mi northeast of Baltimore.
-This was the second mass shooting in Maryland in 2018, following the Capital Gazette shooting.
+This was the eighth mass shooting in Maryland in 2018, according to the Gun Violence Archive.

 Incident

-The suspect had entered the facility to report to work as usual, before opening fire on victims inside and outside of the facility.
+At 6:30 am, the suspect entered the facility to report to work as usual.
+However, an altercation occurred when she cut in line to clock in for work.
+She left the facility at 7:21 am and returned to the parking lot at 8:35 am.
+She brought her Glock handgun, a pepper spray, handcuffs, and three magazines.
+She reentered the facility at 8:53 am.
+At 9:05 am, the shooter exited the building through the front door, pulled a hood over her head, before pulling out the handgun.
+The shooting began during breaktime and the first people shot at were a group of people standing outside the building.
+The shooter fired several times at the group, but was only able to fatally shoot Sunday Aguda.
+The shooter then reentered the building and shot Hayleen Reyes to death in the lobby.
+She entered the break room and opened fire on several people eating breakfast, killing Brindra Giri and wounding three men.
+After shooting up the break room, the shooter killed herself with two shots in the head.

 The Harford County sheriff stated that calls of "shots fired" came from the Rite Aid distribution center at approximately 9:06 am.
 EDT.
 Deputies responded at 9:09 am.
 Officers reportedly never discharged their weapons while responding to the scene.
 Agents from the Baltimore offices of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the FBI responded to the scene.

 Victims

 Preliminary reports suggest that at least three people were killed in the attack, although the Harford County Sheriff declined to give a precise number of wounded and deceased victims during the press conference.
-Two victims died at the scene and a two in the hospital.
-It was later reported that the suspect died at the hospital due to a self-inflicted gunshot wound to her head.
+Two victims died at the scene and two in the hospital.
+It was later reported that the suspect died at the hospital due to a self-inflicted gunshot wound to their head.

 Victims were transported to Johns Hopkins Bayview Hospital in Baltimore and Christiana Hospital in Delaware.
 Johns Hopkins Bayview Medical Center Trauma Director released a statement that the hospital received four victims with gunshot wounds, and by 2:30 pm.
 ET, two patients were stable and two were seriously injured.